 Brenna Casey, the founder and owner of FL!P, believes that health is the top priority in sustaining participation in sports and active living at all ages and levels.
 Brenna incurred her fair share of injuries throughout her career as an athlete, which did inspire a greater level of mental toughness, perseverance and dedication, but also led her to the realization that many injuries are preventable.
 Brenna’s experiences with great medical professionals helped her on her journey of competitive sport through overcoming physical and mental obstacles of injuries.
 As such, she was inspired to give back to the active community by pursuing her Kinesiology degree and Athletic Therapy certificate at York University.
 She succeeded in obtaining Certified Athletic Therapist status and went on to her Masters of Physiotherapy from Queen’s University and is now completing her Sport Physiotherapist designation.
 Advanced Medical Acupuncture and Active Release Techniques were two of many useful tools that helped Brenna recover from multiple injuries, and thus she has also obtained these designations in order to best help her clients.

-Brenna is a Registered Physiotherapist in good standing in Ontario, Registration #12808
+Brenna is a Registered Physiotherapist in good standing with the College of Physiotherapists of Ontario.

 Contemporary Medical Acupuncture, McMaster University, 2008